 The District also announced Nicholas Brigandi as Chairman of the Board of Commissioners.
-A member of the Board since 1980,
+A member of the Board since 1980, ng drinking water quality report

 (L-R) The Hicksville Water District Board of Commissioners William E. Schuckmann, Nicholas J. Brigandi and Karl M. Schweitzer.